Want to tell interesting stories using time-based digital media?

 Trimester Two includes Mātauranga Design and Design Professional Practice and the choice of one elective course.

-This studio consists of a supervised practicum, working on design studio based research and production.
-Students will work in teams to produce a complete time-based short narrative work with the guidance of faculty and industry mentors.
+This course consists of a supervised practicum, working on design studio based research and production.
+You’ll work in teams to produce a complete time-based short narrative work with the guidance of faculty and industry mentors.
+Learn more?

 “These people have a huge understanding & an immense experience in VFX.
 The programme has so far lived far beyond my expectations!”MaurizioMDT Student

 “The MDT programme is the best, it’s reached far beyond my expectations!
 I’m learning things that I never imagined I could learn by myself. ”MuraliMDT Student